-In medium saucepan, over med-high heat, combine pureed berries, 1/4 cup sugar, and the juice of one half lemon.
+In a medium saucepan, over med-high heat, combine pureed berries, 1/4 cup sugar, and the juice of one-half lemon.
 Bring to a boil, allow to boil for @ 5 minutes, until mixture begins to thicken slightly.

 Remove from heat and allow to cool completely

 Preheat oven to 350 degrees and line 2 cupcake pans with liners (this should yield 24 cupcakes)